Frequently Asked Questions

 How does the Fisher Wallace Stimulator® differ from Electroconvulsive Therapy (ECT)?

-Is there anyone who should not use the Fisher-Wallace Cranial Stimulator?
+Is there anyone who should not use the Fisher-Wallace Stimulator?

 People having cardiac pacemakers of the demand or sensing type should be aware that actions of the pacemaker may be inhibited or otherwise interfered with by this device.
 Please consult your physician if you have a pacemaker.

-If you have metal of any kind or medical devices located inside your head (such as shrapnel or shunts), you should not use the device.
+If you have metal of any kind or medical devices located inside your head (such as shrapnel or shunts), you should consult a physician before using our device.

 The safety of using CES devices during pregnancy has not been established, although ECT (Electro Convulsive Therapy) is cleared for use with pregnant women.
 Please note that the device has been prescribed by many doctors for the treatment of postpartum depression.

 Many people report positive changes during or shortly after the first 5-10 treatment sessions.
-Results in treating insomnia are typically experienced faster than results in treating depression and anxiety.
+Results in treating insomnia are typically experienced faster than in treating depression and anxiety.
 The device should be used daily for 30-45 days before making a decision regarding effectiveness.
 While level 2 is the recommended starting dosage level, the device may be used safely at level 3 and 4, should level 2 not produce positive results after 30 days.

 When being used to treat chronic pain (on the body), the device often reduces symptoms within a few treatment sessions.

-What activities can I do while I use the Fisher-Wallace Cranial Stimulator?
+What activities can I do while I use the Fisher-Wallace Stimulator?

 Resting quietly is best, but one can engage in activities such as reading, watching TV, using the computer, or talking on the phone during a treatment session.